KRMisha/Makefile/README.md

 make doc
 ```

-This will generate the documentation from Doxygen comments and output it in the `doc` directory according to the rles found in `doc/Doxyfile`.
+This will generate the documentation according to the rules found in `doc/Doxyfile` and output it in the `doc` directory .